watkin98/human-identifier-for-blink-cameras/README.md

 Plan is to build the Notification Listener with Android Studio, using VS Code as the code editor.

 Using Android Studio with Gradle to develop and build the notification listener.
 Plan is to explore how to accomplish this in VS Code.
+Plan: use to separate branches in the same remote repository